Kythera-Pather/FlashCardApp/README.md

 1. Name Personalization: The app greets users by name throughout the quiz and score screen for a more engaging experience.
 2. Instructions Screen: Clear and concise guidance before the quiz begins.
-3. 5 Flashcard Questions: Displays one True/False question at a time with radio button selection.
+3. 5 Flashcard History Questions: Displays one True/False question at a time with radio button selection.
 4. Immediate Feedback: Toast messages inform users if their answer was correct or incorrect after each question.
 5. Score Calculation: Tallies total correct answers and generates a result message based on performance.
 6. Review Section: Allows users to view all questions, their responses, and the correct answers in a clean, scrollable layout.